-Leaves falling in the autumn might look pretty, but they can be a nightmare to clear up.
-On this page, we review the best garden vacuums and leaf blowers that make cleaning leaves quick and painless.
+Autumn leaves might look pretty, but they can be a nightmare to clear up.
+We review the best garden vacuums and leaf blowers to make tidying leaves less tedious (updated for 2023.)

-A typical garden vacuum is great for picking up leaves and other objects.
-They are useful for small gardens but lack a blowing function.
-Leaf blowers, on the other hand, can blow leaves into a pile but you need to pick them up by hand.
+It’s important to know the difference between these tools though.
+A garden vacuum cleaner is great for picking up leaves and small objects.
+Leaf blowers, on the other hand, can blow leaves into a pile, but you need to pick them up by hand.

 Our Garden & Leaf Vacuum Selection Process

 There are a number of factors that affect the quality of a garden leaf blower or vacuum, but three of the most important are power, ease-of-use and value for money.